JOELJOSEPHCHALAKUDY/node-async-driver/README.md

 # Nodejs App to emulate a IoT driver

-The main purpose of this project is to emulate asynchronous serial communication of a driver with IoT device.
+The main purpose of this project is to emulate asynchronous  communication of a driver with IoT device.

 [Link to the Device version of APP](https://github.com/JOELJOSEPHCHALAKUDY/node-async-device)